openownership/openownership.beta/index.md

 priorities-image: "/uploads/priorities.jpg"
 support-title: Support + Funding
-support-text: 'OpenOwnership is driven by the leading transparency NGOs: Transparency International, Global Witness, ONE, the Web Foundation, Open Contracting Partnership, and the B Team, along with OpenCorporates, and initially funded by the Department for International Development (UK).'
+support-text: 'OpenOwnership is driven by the leading transparency NGOs: Transparency International, Global Witness, ONE, Open Contracting Partnership, and the B Team, along with OpenCorporates, and initially funded by the Department for International Development (UK).'
 layout: home